danywidiyanto/forward-proxy/READMe.md

 1. The proxy automatically appends 'NODEJS' to the response body if it detects 'HTML' (case insensitive) in HTTP responses.

-## Assumptions and Constraints
+## Note

 - This implementation does not use any external libraries.
 - Node.js version 14 or higher is required.
+This version is 20.
 - The proxy supports both HTTP and HTTPS connections.